Parsifal: Act 3

-The scene is the same as that of the opening of the opera, in the domain of the Grail, but many years later.
+The scene takes place many years later.
 Gurnemanz is now aged and bent, living alone as a hermit.
 It is Good Friday.
-He hears moaning near his hut and finds Kundry lying unconscious in the brush, similarly as he had many years before ("Sie!
+He hears moaning near his hut and finds Kundry lying unconscious in the brush, just as he had many years before ("Sie!
 Wieder da!").
 He revives her using water from the Holy Spring, but she will only speak the word "serve" ("Dienen").
-Gurnemanz wonders if there is any higher significance to her reappearance on this special day.
-Looking into the forest, he sees a figure approaching, armed and in full armour.
-The stranger wears a helmet and the hermit cannot see who he is.
-Gurnemanz admonishes him firmly for being armed on a hallowed ground of the Kingdom of the Grail and all the more so on a day when the Saviour himself, bereft of all arms, had offered his own blood as a sacrifice to redeem the fallen world, but gets no response.
-Finally, the apparition removes the helmet and Gurnemanz recognizes the lad who shot the swan; to his amazement the Knight also bears the Holy Spear.
+Looking into the forest, Gurnemanz sees a figure approaching, armed and in full armour.
+The stranger removes his helmet and Gurnemanz recognizes the lad who shot the swan; to his amazement the knight also bears the Holy Spear.